swiftlang/swift/docs/LibraryEvolution.rst

 Summary
 =======

-When possible, Swift gives library developers freedom to evolve their code without breaking binary compatibility.
+When possible, Swift gives library authors freedom to evolve their code without breaking binary compatibility.
 This has implications for both the semantics and performance of client code, and so library owners also have tools to waive the ability to make certain future changes.
 The language guarantees